Government of India Act 1935: Receptions

 Nehru called it "a machine with strong brakes but no engine".
-He also called it a "Charter of Slavery" Jinnah called it, "thoroughly rotten, fundamentally bad and totally unacceptable."
+He also called it a "Charter of Slavery".
+Jinnah called it, "thoroughly rotten, fundamentally bad and totally unacceptable."

 Winston Churchill conducted a campaign against Indian self-government from 1929 onwards.
 When the bill passed, he denounced it in the House of Commons as "a gigantic quilt of jumbled crochet work, a monstrous monument of shame built by pygmies".
 Leo Amery, who spoke next, opened his speech with the words "Here endeth the last chapter of the Book of Jeremiah" and commented that Churchill's speech had been "not only a speech without a ray of hope; it was a speech from beginning to end, like all his speeches on the subject, utterly and entirely negative and devoid of constructive thought."

-Rab Butler, who as Under-Secretary for India helped pilot the Act through the House of Commons, later wrote that it helped to set India on the path of Parliamentary democracy.
+Rab Butler, who as Under-Secretary for India helped pilot the Act through the House of Commons, later wrote that it helped to set India on the path of parliamentary democracy.
 Butler blamed Jinnah for the subsequent secession of Pakistan, likening his strength of character to that of the Ulster Unionist leader Edward Carson, and wrote that "men like Jinnah are not born every day", although he also blamed Congress for not having done enough to court the Muslims.
 In 1954 Butler stayed in Delhi, where Nehru, who Butler believed had mellowed somewhat from his extreme views of the 1930s, told him that the Act, based on the English constitutional principles of Dicey and Anson, had been the foundation of the Indian Independence Bill.

 Act implementation

 The British government sent out Lord Linlithgow as the new viceroy with the remit of bringing the Act into effect.
 Linlithgow was intelligent, extremely hard-working, honest, serious and determined to make a success out of the Act.
-However, he was also unimaginative, stolid, legalistic and found it very difficult to "get on terms" with people outside his immediate circle.
+However, he was also unimaginative, stolid, and legalistic, and found it very difficult to "get on terms" with people outside his immediate circle.

-In 1937, after the holding of provincial elections, Provincial Autonomy commenced.
-From that point until the declaration of war in 1939, Linlithgow tirelessly tried to get enough of the Princes to accede to launch the Federation.
-In this, he received only the weakest backing from the Home Government and in the end, the Princes rejected the Federation en masse.
+After the 1937 provincial elections, provincial autonomy commenced.
+From that point until the declaration of war in 1939, Linlithgow tirelessly tried to get enough of the princes to accede to launch the Federation.
+In this, he received only the weakest backing from the Home Government, and in the end, the princes rejected the Federation en masse.
 In September 1939, Linlithgow simply declared that India was at war with Germany.
-Though Linlithgow's behaviour was constitutionally correct it was also offensive to much of Indian opinion that the Viceroy had not consulted the elected representatives of the Indian people before taking such a momentous decision.
+Though Linlithgow's action was constitutionally correct, it was also offensive to much of Indian opinion that the Viceroy had not consulted the elected representatives of the Indian people before taking such a momentous decision.
 This led directly to the resignation of the Congress provincial ministries.

 From 1939, Linlithgow concentrated on supporting the war effort.